Sweden: Science and technology

-In the 18th century, Sweden's scientific revolution took off.
+In the 18th century, Sweden's Scientific Revolution took off.
 Previously, technical progress had mainly come from mainland Europe.

 In 1739, the Royal Swedish Academy of Sciences was founded, with people such as Carl Linnaeus and Anders Celsius as early members.
-Many of the companies founded by early pioneers still remain major international brands.
 Gustaf Dalén founded AGA, and received the Nobel Prize for his sun valve.
 Alfred Nobel invented dynamite and instituted the Nobel Prizes.
 Lars Magnus Ericsson started the company bearing his name, Ericsson, still one of the largest telecom companies in the world.
-Jonas Wenström was an early pioneer in alternating current and is along with Serbian-American inventor Nikola Tesla credited as one of the inventors of the three-phase electrical system.
+Jonas Wenström was an early pioneer in alternating current and is along with Nikola Tesla credited as one of the inventors of the three-phase electrical system.

 The traditional engineering industry is still a major source of Swedish inventions, but pharmaceuticals, electronics and other high-tech industries are gaining ground.
 Tetra Pak was an invention for storing liquid foods, invented by Erik Wallenberg.
 Losec, an ulcer medicine, was the world's best-selling drug in the 1990s and was developed by AstraZeneca.
 More recently Håkan Lans invented the Automatic Identification System, a worldwide standard for shipping and civil aviation navigation.
-A large portion of the Swedish economy is to this day based on the export of technical inventions, and many large multinational corporations from Sweden have their origins in the ingenuity of Swedish inventors.
+A large portion of the Swedish economy is to this day based on the export of technical inventions.

 Swedish inventors held 47,112 patents in the United States in 2014, according to the United States Patent and Trademark Office.
 As a nation, only ten other countries hold more patents than Sweden.

 Combined, the public and the private sector in Sweden allocate over 3.5% of GDP to research & development (R&D) per year, making Sweden's investment in R&D as a percentage of GDP the second-highest in the world.
 For several decades the Swedish government has prioritised scientific and R&D activities.
 As a percentage of GDP, the Swedish government spends the most of any nation on research and development.
 Sweden tops other European countries in the number of published scientific works per capita.

-In 2009, the decisions to construct Sweden's two largest scientific installations, the synchrotron radiation facility MAX IV Laboratory and the European Spallation Source (ESS), were taken.
-Both installations will be built in Lund.
-The European Spallation Source, costing some SEK 14 billion to construct, will begin initial operations in 2019 with construction completion scheduled for 2025.
+The European Spallation Source (ESS) was scheduled to begin initial operations in 2019 with construction completion scheduled for 2025.
 The ESS will give an approximately 30 times stronger neutron beam than any of today's existing neutron source installations.
 The MAX IV, costing some SEK 3 billion, was inaugurated on 21 June 2016.
 Both facilities have strong implications on material research.
-Sweden was ranked third in the Global Innovation Index in 2022.
+Sweden was ranked second in the Global Innovation Index in 2023, 2024 and 2025.

+Waste management

+Sweden is known for its efficient waste management system.
+Only 0.7% of the total household waste is disposed, and the rest is reused.
+Around 52% of its waste is used for energy production (that is burnt) and 47% recycled.
+About two million tonnes of waste are imported from neighbouring countries to make profitable recycling products.
+As of 2023 report, Sweden generated 1.7 billion euros in 2020 (the highest so far was 1.98 billion euros in 2016) from recycling waste.
+The works are mostly executed through the public organisation, Swedish Waste Management (Avfall Sverige).